ETS2LA/documentation/docs/02-Getting Started/Setting up a Development Environment.md

 The Desktop application will show your changes on the left side.
 You can write a summary and description of your changes below that, and then press _Commit to main_. **This will save your changes locally.** If you accidentally delete a file, that file will still be saved in the git repository.

 To send your changes to GitHub, you can press the _Push origin_ button next to the branch selector.
 This will upload your changes to GitHub.
-Once that is done you can be 100% sure that the changes won’t disappear even if you delete the code from your computer.
+Once that is done you can be 100% sure that the changes won't disappear even if you delete the code from your computer.

 ### 5B.
 Pushing your changes with the git command line.

 You can first check all your edited files with `git status` .
 If you want to commit (save) certain files you can do that by writing `git add path/to/file/and/its/name.txt` , if you want to commit (save) **all** files then you can do `git add --all` .

-Once you’ve added files you can run `git commit -m “Message”` to commit the files locally, and `git push` to send the files to GitHub.
+Once you've added files you can run `git commit -m "Message"` to commit the files locally, and `git push` to send the files to GitHub.